 Of everything I expected to happen while traveling solo in Ireland, this experience was not one of them.
 I feel that I’m always preparing for the worst and needing to protect myself at all times, but it was nice to meet such caring individuals.

 This is not to say anyone should expect this from anyone in Ireland or elsewhere, but it was a beautiful gesture and really shows that kindness is not dead.

 I share this experience with you to show that traveling solo even with its ups and downs can be beautiful.
 And that sometimes you can have people thinking about your safety without asking them to.
 I hope this has inspired you to consider having your own solo travel experience in Ireland.

 If you’ve enjoyed this post and think it will be helpful for someone, please share it with them!
 If the unpredictable weather has you unsure of what to wear, then check out this post of What to Pack for Ireland.

-Make sure you’re following me on Instagram for more up to date content on where I’m at and where I’m going next.
+Make sure you’re following me on Instagram and TikTok for more up to date content on where I’m at and where I’m going next.
 If you haven’t already, make sure you join my email list so you know about all new posts before anyone else.